-The second phase begins two-three months later by reaching out to those same consumers who attended past events and asking them to complete a follow-up, post-event survey.
-We limit the post-event survey to about five minutes in length to prevent respondent fatigue since they were surveyed once before.
-The reason why we survey these consumers more than once over a period of time is to determine whether or not their attitude or behavior toward the brand has changed since the event itself.
+The second post-event metrics phase begins two-three months later by reaching out to those same consumers who attended past events and asking them to complete a follow-up, post-event survey.
+Typically, the post-event survey length is short; about five minutes.
+This prevents respondent fatigue since respondents already participated in the survey.
+The reason why researchers survey these consumers more than once over a period of time is to determine whether or not their attitude or behavior toward the brand has changed since the event itself.

-For those who did not actually purchase following an event, we can determine the reasons why and turn that feedback into actionable results by helping clients understand what it is that’s changing consumer behavior two to three months after an event.
+For those who do not actually purchase after an event, we can determine the reasons why and turn that feedback into actionable results by helping clients understand what it is that’s changing consumer behavior two to three months after an event.

 Photo Source: http://www.flickr.com/photos/wonderlane/325752646/

 - Experiential Measurement Blueprint

 - Event Measurement Video Tutorials